rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `boreDecreaseCVisCheckFrequency`

-Fixes Arcane Bores looking up vis nets too frequently, if they aren't maxed out on cvis for speedup.
+Lowers the frequency of Thaumcraft's Arcane Bore calls to drain vis for speedup, and therefore calls to find vis nets.